openstack/openstacksdk/README.rst

 OpenStack Python SDK
 ====================

-``python-openstacksdk`` is a from scratch Python library and SDK for OpenStack clouds.
+``python-openstacksdk`` is a new Python library and SDK for OpenStack clouds.
 It is very young, and not yet usable, but it's under active development.